gmomo/python-ehub/docs/docker.md

 docker-compose up -d
 ```

-The `-d` part means run the container in the background.'
+The `-d` part means run the container in the background.

-## Stop the server image
+## Stop the server container

 ```bash
 docker-compose stop